opnfv/vineperf/docs/testing/user/userguide/testusage.rst

 documents as it differs from distribution to distribution.

-To start a test for jumbo frames modify the conf file packet sizes or pass the option through the VSPERF command line.
+To start a test for jumbo frames modify the conf file packet sizes or pass the option through the ViNePerf command line.

 .. code-block:: python